ARE Series: Project Development & Documentation | PPD

 SECTION 5: Construction Cost Estimates 2-8%

-You'll need to know how to compare the cost of different materials or construction items in order to determine what is best to use.
-For example, compare # amount of material A to # amount of material B according to cost.
+Know how to compare the cost of different materials or construction items in order to determine what is best to use.

 IBC 3, 5, 6, 7, 9 10, 11, 29: Learn them.
 Live them.
 Love them.